matteoferla/rdkit_to_params/README.md

 ## Caveat: I do not know many things!

 ### Chemical
 I suspect I am doing stuff weirdly and I am meant to create ligands via ``pyrosetta.rosetta.core.chemical`` and not via params files...
 If this is so let me know.
 I don't mind knowing I made a mistake!

+Edit: it is indeed possible, but it is far from trivial/sane.
+The class `pyrosetta.rosetta.core.chemical.MutableResidueType` can be operated upon by various other classes such as `pyrosetta.rosetta.core.chemical.SetAtomicCharge`.
+A mutable residue type can be converted to a regular residue type via `.make()`.

 ### Generic
 I like this generic atom type business, but I am not sure how to use them in RL.